oth-datapipeline/analysis/README.md

 # analysis
-Repository for performing and visualising our scraping results
+Repository for performing analysis and visualising our scraping results